zeen101/leaky-paywall/readme.txt

 * Leaky Paywall for WordPress is GPL

 == Changelog ==

+= 4.7.0 =
+* Removing Stripe TLS warning in favor of forcing TLS version using WooCommerce's solution (thanks Woo)
+* Add filter to adjust leaky paywall profile table
+* Add country names to currency list and a hook for adding settings in the currency settings section
+* Add leaky_paywall_your_subscription_total filter
+* Add filter to adjust subscription price on subscribe cards
+* Removing SUBSCRIBE_LOGIN_URL from text description (still works in code)

 = 4.6.1 =
 * Fix causing admin to break when first activation LP w/ no Stripe Key set